PrefectHQ/prefect/docs/concepts/projects.md

 ### The Build Section

 The build section of `prefect.yaml` is where any necessary side effects for running your deployments are built - the most common type of side effect produced here is a Docker image.
-If we initialize with the docker recipe we are met with a series of prompts to provide required information such as image name and tag:
+If you initialize with the docker recipe, you will be prompted to provide required information, such as image name and tag:

 <div class="terminal">
 ```bash